-DDOT is committed to robust Transportation Demand Management ("TDM") that encourages non-automobile travel.
-Respondents should discuss their proposed TDM program aimed at reducing single-occupant vehicle travel to and from the Development Parcels.
-Information regarding TDM can be found in Appendix C of the 2022 DDOT CTR Guidelines.
+DDOT is committed to robust Transportation Demand Management (TDM) that encourages non-automobile travel.
+Respondents should discuss any proposed TDM measures aimed at reducing single-occupant vehicle travel to and from the Site.
+It is expected that the final development will meet or exceed zoning requirements for all bicycle parking and locker/changing facilities.
+Information regarding TDM can be found in the 2022 Guidance for Comprehensive Transportation Review, on the goDCgo webpage https://ddot.dc.gov/service/godcgo, or by contacting info@godcgo.com.